Las Vegas homeowners are getting paid up to $7 per square foot to rip out their lawn.

 Key requirements

 • Pre-application before you remove the grass.
 This is the step everyone misses.
-If you remove grass first, you forfeit the rebate entirely.
+Remove grass first and you forfeit the rebate entirely.

 • 50% living plant coverage at maturity — at least half the conversion area must be covered by live plants (trees, shrubs, groundcover) from the SNWA-approved plant list.